AI-Generated Music: A Sign of Strong Innovation, Creativity, or the Decline of Human Art?

 In Image: Illustration of AI Synthesizer

-AI-generated music functions only with the data that it has been taught on.
-It can produce music that sounds fresh and catchy, but only if it reworks pre-existing components according to human-defined harmony, rhythm, and structural guidelines.
-This method is often criticized for missing the more nuanced emotional and cultural aspects that make up an individual’s makeup.
+AI-generated music is only as good as the data that has been trained upon.
+It can produce music that sounds unprecedented and earwormy, but only if, as in the case of its models, it is re-packaging existing elements according to metrics for harmony, rhythm and structural coherence devised by people.
+This method is often condemned for missing out on the more nuanced emotional and cultural aspects that make up a person.

 AI-Generated Music